boytchev/fmi-3d/README.md

 # License

 The source code of FMI-3D is made open as a form of software heritage.
-The project and the code is not maintained any more.
+The project and the code are not maintained any more.
 The exact license is not decided yet, however, the code can be used/reused in any type of non-commercial or educational project, provided there is proper acknowledgement.